designconversations/designconversations.net/about.md

 Visit the [Episodes](/episodes/) page to view the full list of conversations, or the [Topics](/topics/) page to view episodes grouped by design topics.
-To be notified of new episodes, subscribe to the *Design Conversations* mailing list via the form at the foot of this page, or subscribe on your favourite [podcast platform](#podcast-platforms).
+To be notified of new episodes, subscribe on your favourite [podcast platform](#podcast-platforms) or subscribe to the *Design Conversations* mailing list via the form at the foot of this page.

 Thank you for your interest—I hope you enjoy and find value in the series.